yuyuan871111/QMUL_HPC_note_w_MDAnalysis/README.md

 (6) Write your own native contacts analysis method.

 [Tutorial07 - Trajectory similarity](./Tutorial_notebook/Tutorial07_TrajSimilar.ipynb): learn how to
-(1) Comparing the geometric similarity of trajectories.
+(1) compare the geometric similarity of trajectories.
-(2) Calculating the Harmonic Ensemble Similarity between ensembles.
+(2) calculate the Harmonic Ensemble Similarity between ensembles.
-(3) Calculating the Clustering Ensemble Similarity between ensembles.
+(3) calculate the Clustering Ensemble Similarity between ensembles.
-(4) Calculating the Dimension Reduction Ensemble Similarity between ensembles.
+(4) calculate the Dimension Reduction Ensemble Similarity between ensembles.
-(5) Evaluating convergence.
+(5) evaluate convergence.

 [Tutorial08 - Structure analysis](./Tutorial_notebook/Tutorial08_StructureAnaly.ipynb): learn how to
 (1) Elastic network analysis.
 (2) Average radial distribution functions.
-(3) Calculating the RDF atom-to-atom.
+(3) Calculate the RDF atom-to-atom.
 (4) Protein dihedral angle analysis.
 (5) Helix analysis.

 [Tutorial09 - Dimenstion reduction](./Tutorial_notebook/Tutorial09_dimReduce.ipynb): learn how to
-(1) Perform principal component analysis for a trajectory.
+(1) perform principal component analysis for a trajectory.
-(2) Perform non-linear dimension reduction to diffusion maps.
+(2) perform non-linear dimension reduction to diffusion maps.

 [Tutorial10 - Polymers and membranes](./Tutorial_notebook/Tutorial10_polymer_member.ipynb): learn how to
-(1) Determining the persistence length of a polymer.
+(1) determine the persistence length of a polymer.
-(2) Analysing pore dimensions with HOLE2.
+(2) analyse pore dimensions with HOLE2.

 [Tutorial11 - Volumetric analyses](./Tutorial_notebook/Tutorial10_polymer_member.ipynb): learn how to
-(1) Compute mass and charge density on each axis.
+(1) compute mass and charge density on each axis.
-(2) Calculate the solvent density around a protein.
+(2) calculate the solvent density around a protein.

 [Tutorial12 - transform views to images and videos](./Tutorial_notebook/Tutorial12_nglview_video.ipynb): learn to create a images and videos from NGL view.

 [Tutorial13 - automatically transforming trajectory to videos](./Tutorial_notebook/Tutorial13_nglview_video_func.ipynb): try to develop a function to generate the trajectory video. (but there are some bugs that `the video is fixed` and `have to waiting for the image generations with unpredictable time`)

 ## Trouble shooting